mdraminski/CytoMeth/README.md

 docker run -it cytometh /bin/bash
 ```

 Reference data is several Gigabytes big therefore it is not included in the parent docker.
-However you can download it by running '*install.data.sh*' script in the command window.
+However after successful running of the docker you can download the data by running '*install.data.sh*' script in the CytoMeth main directory.
 ```bash
 ./install.data.sh
 ```